 Profile: Transocean Ltd (RIG.N)

-The Company is engaged in over two types of drilling activity: floaters, including drillships and semisubmersibles, and jackups.
-The Company categorizes the drilling units of its fleet as ultra-deepwater floaters, harsh environment floaters, deepwater floaters, midwater floaters and harsh environment floaters.
-Ultra-deepwater floaters are equipped with high-pressure mud pumps and are capable of drilling in water depths of approximately 7,500 feet or greater.
-A harsh environment floater are capable of drilling in harsh environments in water depths between 1,500 and 10,000 feet and has displacement, which offers variable load capacity, useable deck space and motion characteristics.
+As February 9, 2017, its ultra-deepwater floaters were equipped with high-pressure mud pumps and were capable of drilling in water depths of 7,500 feet or greater.
+A harsh environment floater is capable of drilling in harsh environments in water depths between 1,500 and 10,000 feet and has displacement, which offers variable load capacity, useable deck space and motion characteristics.
 Deepwater floaters are those other semisubmersible rigs and drillships capable of drilling in water depths between 4,500 and 7,500 feet.
-Midwater floaters consist of those non-high-specification semisubmersibles that have a water depth capacity of approximately 4,500 feet.
+Midwater floaters consist of those non-high-specification semisubmersibles that have a water depth capacity of less than 4,500 feet.
 High-specification jackups have high capacity derricks, drawworks, mud systems and storage and have a water depth capacity of between 350 and 400 feet.
-The Company's drilling fleet was located in the United Kingdom North Sea, the United States Gulf of Mexico, Trinidad, Norway, Brazil, Angola, Thailand, India, Malaysia, Nigeria, Australia, Canada, Gabon, Ivory Coast, Myanmar, Romania, Singapore, South Africa, Spain and the United Arab Emirates.
-The Company's contract drilling operations are geographically dispersed in oil and gas exploration and development areas across the world.
+As of February 9, 2017, its drilling fleet was located in the United Kingdom North Sea (11 units), the United States Gulf of Mexico (nine units), Trinidad (nine units), Spain (four units), Brazil (three units), Malaysia (three units), Norway (three units).
+Thailand (three units), Canada (two units), Congo (two units), India (two units), Angola (one unit), Myanmar (one unit), Romania (one unit), South Africa (one unit) and the United Arab Emirates (one unit).

 ZUG ZUG 6300